George Gair: Deputy leader

 Shortly after Gair became deputy leader, he found himself at odds with a number of his colleagues once again.
 The Homosexual Law Reform Bill, a private bill by Labour's Fran Wilde to lift restrictions on homosexuality, was being hotly debated.
 Gair was somewhat ambivalent towards the bill, believing that while change was "long overdue", certain aspects of the bill went too far.
 On 2 July 1986, Gair's vote blocked a motion of closure on the bill, which would have brought it to a vote – because of bad weather, a number of the bill's supporters were unable to be in Parliament that day, and since a few votes could potentially decide the fate of the bill, Gair believed it unfair to let the vote go ahead.
 Had he voted for closure, the bill would probably have been defeated, and many of the bill's opponents therefore blamed Gair for its subsequent success.
 One week later, when the vote actually occurred, it passed only by a narrow majority – Gair himself eventually voted in favour.
 Gair found the entire episode highly stressful, and spoke of his desire for reconciliation.

 Following National's loss at the 1987 election Gair was challenged for the position of deputy leader by Ruth Richardson.
 Rather than attempt to beat off the challenge, the genial Gair retired voluntarily and backed Bolger's preferred deputy Don McKinnon who narrowly defeated Richardson by a single vote to take his place as deputy leader.
 Deciding to retire at the end of the term, Gair opted to sit on the backbench.
 Bolger designated him as spokesperson for accident compensation.

 Diplomatic career

-Gair retired from Parliament at the 1990 elections.
+Gair retired from Parliament at the 1990 election.
 He later served as the High Commissioner to London.
 He lived in Northcross on the North Shore.